w3c/wai-wcag-em/appendices.md

 <dt id="commissioner">Evaluation commissioner</dt>
 <dd>The person, team of people, organization, in-house department, or other entity that commissioned the evaluation.

-**Note:** In many cases the evaluation commissioner may be the product owner or product developer, in other cases it may be another entity such as a procurer or an accessibility monitoring survey owner.</dd>
+<p class="note">In many cases the evaluation commissioner may be the product owner or product developer, in other cases it may be another entity such as a procurer or an accessibility monitoring survey owner.</p></dd>

 <dt id="relied">Relied upon (Technologies)</dt>